GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 ## Get and set topics

-The Topics JavaScript API has one method: `document.browsingTopics()`.
+The Topics JavaScript API has one method: `document.browsingTopics()`, which is used to get and set Topics.
 It returns a promise that resolves to an array of up to three topics, one for each of the three most recent epochs, in random order.
 An epoch is a period of time currently set to one week.

-Each topic object in the array returned by `document.browsingTopics()` will have three properties:
+Each topic object in the array returned by `document.browsingTopics()` will have these properties:

 -   `configVersion`: a string identifying the current Topics API configuration
 -   `modelVersion`: a string identifying the machine-learning classifier used to infer topics for the site